oslokommune/okctl/docs/post-mortems/0001-argocd-key-mismatch.md

     09:40 DOWNTIME END - Amount of 500 status codes are down to zero 10:10 EVENT END - Reaches criteria of 30 minutes with normal activity -->
-2021-11-17
-    03:35 Nightly fails due to `cloning repository: ssh: handshake failed: knownhosts: key mismatch`<sub>2</sub>
+2021-09-1 --:-- Github releases a blog post describing the changes and the fix 2021-11-17 --:-- ArgoCD releases a version with updated known_hosts 03:35 Nightly fails due to `cloning repository: ssh: handshake failed: knownhosts: key mismatch`<sub>2</sub>
 16:26 User reports error in #kjøremiljø-support<sub>1</sub>
-    16:29 User agrees that we can wait until the day after to look into it 2021-11-18
+16:29 User agrees that we can wait until the day after to look into it 2021-11-18 08:33 The team identifies the problem
-    08:33 The team identifies the problem - Github rotated the certificate for their servers 08:53 The team identifies a solution, and announces it and an impending upgrade - upgrading ArgoCD 12:27 Another user posts a temporary fix - using `ssh-keyscan github.com` 2021-12-06
-    15:53 The team releases an update for the okctl binary ([0.0.75](https://github.com/oslokommune/okctl/releases/tag/v0.0.75)) with the newest ArgoCD
+- Github rotated the certificate for their servers 08:53 The team identifies a solution, and announces it and an impending upgrade - upgrading ArgoCD 12:27 Another user posts a temporary fix - using `ssh-keyscan github.com` 2021-12-06 15:53 The team releases an update for the okctl binary ([0.0.75](https://github.com/oslokommune/okctl/releases/tag/v0.0.75)) with the newest ArgoCD

 ## Impact
 <!--